PelionIoT/mbl-docs/Docs/tutorials/connect_network.md

 ### Setting up an Ethernet connection

-If your device is connected to an Ethernet network **with a DHCP server**, then it automatically connects to that network.
+If your device is physically connected to an Ethernet network (that must have a DHCP server), then it automatically uses that network.